Elizabeth and Her German Garden: The text

+Publishers, including on occasion Macmillan, continued to reprint the original version after 1900, and it has proven difficult to dislodge.
+It was used for influential reissues by Virago (London, 1985) and Penguin (London, 2018), although neither gives a reason for their choice.
+One of the few modern editions featuring the second version is the one in large print published by the Ulverscroft Foundation (Leicester, 2016).
+Project Gutenberg also uses the second version.

 Plot summary

 A semi-autobiographical story in the style of a year's diary written by the protagonist, Elizabeth.
 It is set on her husband's family estate at Nassenheide, Pomerania.
 Elizabeth gently mocks her husband, family and others around her as she describes her efforts to develop a garden on the estate.
 It includes commentary on nature and bourgeois German society, but is primarily humorous due to Elizabeth's frequent mistakes and her idiosyncratic outlook on life.

 She looked down upon the frivolous fashions of her time writing “I believe all needlework and dressmaking is of the devil, designed to keep women from study.”

 In popular culture

-In the ITV series Downton Abbey, in the second episode of the second season, Joseph Molesley, Matthew Crawley's valet, lends a copy of Elizabeth and her German Garden to the head housemaid Anna Smith, as a tentative romantic gesture.
+In the ITV series Downton Abbey, in the second episode of the second season, Joseph Molesley, Matthew Crawley's valet, lends a copy of Elizabeth and her German Garden to the head housemaid Anna Smith as a tentative romantic gesture.

 In July 2015, it was adapted in five episodes for the Book at Bedtime series on BBC Radio 4, and read by Caroline Martin.

-In the novel The Shell Seekers (1988) by Rosamunde Pilcher, Sophie reads Elizabeth von Arnim's "Elizabeth and her German Garden“.
-In chapter 9 ("Sophie“), Sophie says to Penelope: "[…] I always go back to it.
+In the novel The Shell Seekers (1988) by Rosamunde Pilcher, Sophie reads Elizabeth and her German Garden.
+In chapter 9 ("Sophie“), Sophie says to Penelope: "I always go back to it.
 It comforts me.
 Soothes me.
 It reminds me of a world that once existed and will exist again when the war has finished."

 In the novel The Guernsey Literary and Potato Peel Pie Society, it is referred to by Elizabeth as having been the topic of discussion at the society meeting that she pretended had taken place on the night of the roast pork dinner.